1. Main points

 Alternative data sources

-As usual, we welcome your feedback on our work by email to cpi@ons.gov.uk.
+As usual, we welcome your feedback on our work.
+To contact us, please email cpi@ons.gov.uk.

 Households and the cost of living